Leilehua Lanzilotti: Teaching

 Lanzilotti has been on the faculty at New York University, University of Northern Colorado, University of Hawaiʻi—Mānoa, and taught at summer programs including Casalmaggiore International Music Festival, Point CounterPoint, Wintergreen Performing Arts, and Banff INTERPLAY.
 Lanzilotti was co-founder and artistic consultant for Kalikolehua – El Sistema Hawaiʻi.

 Composition

 Lanzilotti has been commissioned by The Noguchi Museum several times to write musical works.
 [Switch~ Ensemble] received a MAP Fund grant for the development and performance of her new work hānau ka ua.
 Lanzilotti has also been commissioned by groups such as the New York Philharmonic, Roomful of Teeth, and Sō Percussion.
 She was a 2021 McKnight Visiting Composer.

-Her album in manus tuas (New Focus Recordings, 2019), was featured in Bandcamp's The Best Contemporary Classical Albums of 2019 and The Boston Globe Top 10 Classical Albums of 2019.
-Other albums including Lanzilotti's music are her debut EP Wanderweg and experimental LP The Akari Sessions.

 In 2022 Lanzilotti's work with eyes the color of time, commissioned by The String Orchestra of Brooklyn and premiered at Tenri Cultural Institute in New York City, was selected as a Pulitzer Prize Finalist in Music.

 Collaborations with dancers include Sinking, a commission for Periapsis Music and Dance with choreographer Wendell Gray II; a new version of with eyes the color of time with additional rattle and bell elements for Dana Tai Soon Burgess Dance Company's work Landscapes, and projects with collaborator brooke smiley.